-Consultation and assistance of employees
+24. Consultation and assistance of employees

-24. (1) For the purposes of developing and implementing an affirmative action plan, a relevant employer shall carry out consultations with the representatives of his or her or its employees and, where there is a trade union representing the interest of such employees, also with such trade union, concerning - communicating matters relating to the affirmative action plan to such employer's employees; and

-- (a) the preparation, implementation and revision of that employer's affirmative action plan; - (b) the assistance of such representatives or trade union in

-(c) the participation of such representatives or trade union in monitoring the affirmative action plan.
+- (1) For the purposes of developing an affirmative action plan or an affirmative action report, a relevant employer shall carry out consultations with the representatives of his or her or its employees and, where there is a trade union representing the interest of such employees, also with such trade union, concerning - - (a) the preparation, implementation and revision of that employer's affirmative action plan and affirmative action report; - (b) the assistance of such representatives or trade union in communicating matters relating to the affirmative action plan and affirmative action report to such employer's employees; and - (c) the participation of such representatives or trade union in monitoring the affirmative action plan and affirmative action report.